 Administrators.
-Administrators must be certified.
-Certification is available for people who are 21 years or older; pass a criminal background check; have completed the equivalent of two years of course work at an accredited college or university, or have successfully completed one year of college and two years of related supervisory experience.
-Administrators desiring to work in a home with 7 or more beds must complete a 120-hour administrator-in-training course including course work and140 hours of on-the-job training in a facility.
+Administrators of adult care homes of seven or more beds must be certified.
+Certification is available for people who are 21 years or older; pass a criminal background check; have completed the equivalent of two years of course work at an accredited college or university, or have successfully completed one year of college and two years of related supervisory experience; and complete a 120-hour administrator-in-training course including course work and 140 hours of on-the-job training in a facility.
 Exceptions to this requirement include individuals with a current nursing home administrator's license or certification from a state requiring comparable certification standards.

 Staff.
-Staff who directly provide personal care or who directly supervise those who do, must complete an 80-hour personal care training and competency evaluation program established by the State.
+Staff in adult care homes of seven of more beds who directly provide personal care or who directly supervise those who do, must complete an 80-hour personal care training and competency evaluation program established by the state.
 Family care home staff must have a 25-hour training program.
-Training must be completed within 6 months after hiring for staff hired after September 2003.
-Licensed health professionals, staff listed on the Nurse Aide Registry, or staff who document completion of a 40-45 hours or 75 - 80 hour training program or competency evaluation program since 1996 are exempt from this training requirement.
+Training must be completed within six months after hiring for staff hired after September 2003.
+Licensed health professionals, staff listed on the Nurse Aide Registry, or staff who document completion of a 40-45 hours or 75-80 hour training program or competency evaluation program since 1996 are exempt from this training requirement.